 Paxton superchargers were originally developed by owner Robert Paxton McCulloch for flathead Ford engines in 1937.
 McCulloch eventually sold the Paxton supercharger portion of his business to brothers Vincent, Joseph, and Andy Granatelli, who employed the Novi name that had become synonymous with racing at Indy.
 McCulloch, meanwhile, went on to become known for lightweight, two-stroke, chainsaw and go-kart racing engines.

-The carburetor that you can't see under the Paxton bonnet started life as a mechanical-secondary, 700-cfm Holley reworked by the legendary Murray Jensen.
+The carburetor that you can't see under the Paxton bonnet on the 65 Ford Falcon Ranchero started life as a mechanical-secondary, 700-cfm Holley reworked by the legendary Murray Jensen.
 The Jensen-converted carburetors were nicknamed Turkey Herder carbs, equipped with four-corner idle circuits and Dominator three-circuit secondary metering blocks to ensure smooth secondary fuel delivery.
 Mike says Jensen was doing these conversions 30 years ago, long before it became part of current carburetor mystique.

 The rest of the drivetrain is pretty straightforward with a C4 three-speed automatic that spins a 9-inch rear axle with 3.50:1 gears.